Professor Michael Miles

 BSc MSc PhD DSc FRCPath

-of Medical Protozoology
+Professor of Medical Protozoology

 1971-1981 Wellcome-Harvard-London Scheme, seconded to Brazil.
 1981-1989 Wellcome Trust Senior Lecturer.
 1984-2002, Head of three successive Research Units at LSHTM.
 Professor of Medical Protozoology at LSHTM 1993 to present.

-Coordination of international research collaborations: co-applicant and LSHTM coordinator for Euroleish-Net (which supports 15 early stage researchers/PhD students, 3 in LSHTM); partner in new EDCTP network (collaboration with Ethiopia, Sudan, Kenya, Uganda); PI and Coordinator of previous EC networks FP5, FP6 LeishEpiNetSA (12 partners) and FP7 ChagasEpiNet (15 partners); partner in FP7 NIDIAG.
+Coordination of international research collaborations: co-applicant and LSHTM coordinator for Euroleish-Net (which supported 15 early stage researchers/PhD students, 3 in LSHTM); partner in new EDCTP network (collaboration with Ethiopia, Sudan, Kenya, Uganda); PI and Coordinator of previous EC networks FP5, FP6 LeishEpiNetSA (12 partners) and FP7 ChagasEpiNet (15 partners); partner in FP7 NIDIAG.
 Participant in Citizen Science Initiative for Venezuela, led by Martin Llewellyn (Glasgow).
-Research collaborations in several South American countries, including Argentina, Paraguay, Venezuela, Brazil, Colombia, Bolivia, Ecuador, and in the Sudan, India and Europe.
+Research collaborations in several South American countries, including Argentina, Paraguay, Venezuela, Brazil, Colombia, Bolivia, Ecuador, Venezuela, and in the Sudan, India and Europe.

 Founder, MSc in the Control of Infectious Diseases (CID), Course/Programme Director for 20 years, now deputising for current Programme Director, Matthew Yeo.